 - Inside Day: A day in which the daily price range is completely within the previous day's daily price range.

 - Intangibles: Assets neither physical nor financial in nature, but still having value to the company.
 Intangibles are a listed net of accumulated amortization.

 - Interest Coverage: With debt come interest payments.
 With this being said, a ratio that helps an investor determine just how successful a company has been meeting its interest payments would come in handy.
-Introducing…the interest coverage ratio, which is calculated as follows: Interest Coverage Ratio = EBITA/Interest Expense EBITDA is short for earnings before interest, taxes, depreciation and amortization (wow that’s a mouthful).
+Introducing the interest coverage ratio, which is calculated as follows: Interest Coverage Ratio = EBIT/Interest Expense where EBIT is short for earnings before interest.
 The earnings, tax and interest figures are found on the income statement, while the depreciation and amortization figures can usually be located in the notes to operating profit or on the cash flow statement.
 It is typically recommended that companies maintain an interest coverage ratio of 1.5 or greater.
 This usually signifies that a company is producing enough cash to meet its interest obligations.

 - January Effect: The tendency for securities prices to recover in January after tax-related selling is completed before the year-end.

 - Kagi: One of three types of Japanese candlestick charts that does not have time on the horizontal axis.

 - Lagging Indicators: A lagging indicator is a measure that only changes after the economy has changed.
 It is of little use in looking ahead.
 However, they are helpful in confirming a trend.
 Unemployment is the most popular lagging indicator, because it shows whether companies anticipate things getting better or worse.
 If companies believe things are bad and getting worse, unemployment will rise.
 If they are more optimistic, then unemployment will fall.